SharePoint Online outage on

 Instatus.com

 Instatus markets as low-cost status pages.
-As stated on their website, you can ‘get a beautiful status page in 10 seconds, without paying thousands of dollars!’.
+As stated on their website, you can ‘get a beautiful status page in 10 seconds’.
 Their services are priced at just 5% of Statuspage’s monthly fee.

 Instatus offers a free status page.
-Users are encouraged to try Instatus for free and upgrade if they want a custom domain for their status page for $20 per month or add a private status page for $50 per month.
+Users are encouraged to try Instatus for free and upgrade if they want a custom domain.
+This starts at $20 per month.
+Users can add a private status page for $50 per month.

 Teammates or collaborators can update status pages without additional costs.
-Instatus, unlike other popular status page providers on the list, features unlimited subscribers to the status page notifications.
+Instatus also features unlimited subscribers to the status page notifications.

-Instatus services for businesses cost $300 per month and include sign-in via SSO or SAML, three status pages, and whitelisting access to the status page based on email or IP address.
+Instatus services for businesses cost $300 per month and include sign-in via SSO or SAML.
+Other features include three status pages and whitelisting access to the status page.

 Clients: Deno, Podium, Wistia.